 Classes and Majors

-While law schools admit students from nearly every undergraduate major, three fields of study at WSU offer pre-law tracks: history, philosophy, economics, and political science.
+While law schools admit students from nearly every undergraduate major, five fields of study at WSU offer pre-law tracks: history, music, economics, philosophy, and political science.
 These pre-law undergraduate major options do not necessarily give students an advantage in applying to law school, may be of interest to students considering a career in law.

 Regardless of your major, there are a number of courses offered at WSU that are likely to be of interest to pre-law students and/or help students develop the skills necessary to succeed in law school.